 About Bruce Bent II

-Bruce R. Bent is popular for creating the first ever money market mutual fund.
-He’s the president of a financial technology firm called Double Rock Corporations.
+Bruce R. Bent II is a smart and innovate entrepreneur and a leader in the financial industry.
+His father was quite popular for creating the first ever money market mutual fund.
+Bruce Bent II is the president and vice chairman of a financial technology firm called Double Rock Corporations.
 Bruce is also a senior executive at Landing Rock Group LLC, Intrasweep LLC and other affiliates of Double Rock.

 Mr. Bent’s excellent entrepreneurial skills have helped him come up with some of the best products in the financial service industry.
 He has spent many years developing cash management solutions for several clients.
 Bruce Bent II is part of the Young Presidents’ Organization.